wiseman/ardrone-browser-3d/README.md

 ardrone-browser-3d
 ==================

-This is an in-browser 3D model of an AR.DRone that shows telemetry live using three.js.
+This is an in-browser 3D model of an AR.Drone that shows telemetry live using three.js.

 See a demo at http://wiseman.github.io/ardrone-browser-3d/